Sunday, December 07, 2003

 2003 Sacramento CX #6

 Race six was again at Granite Bay.
 I rode a good but not great race.
-When it was clear I wasn't going to be a factor, I buried myself into a headwind to set up Gordon.
-We blasted by a couple guys on the last lap and he coasted in for fifth.
-I managed to hold on for sixth and scored a few points for the overall.
+When it was clear I wasn't going to be a factor, I buried myself on the last road section into a fierce headwind to set up Gordon.
+We blasted by a couple guys on the last lap and he came off my wheel to coast in for fifth.
+I never recovered from that effort but managed to hold on for sixth and scored a few points for the overall.

 Later.